 -Finalize Class Schedule (see Registrar's Calendar for add/drop deadlines)

 -Take a Campus Tour Tailored to Class Schedule (optional)

--Test Out Your Connection (confirm access to campus wireless on your device(s) and verify that your myCampus accuont is activated and fully functional)
+-Test Out Your Connection (confirm access to campus wireless on your device(s) and verify that your myCampus and Webmail accounts are activated and fully functional)

--Collect Information on Your Home Away from Home and All of the Institutional Offerings/Services Available to You (Health Center, Tutoring, Counseling, Career Services, Disability Services, the Teaching & Learning Commons, Public Safety/Parking, and Recreation Center)
+-Collect Information on Your Home Away from Home and All of the Institutional Offerings/Services Available to You (Health Center, Tutoring, Library, Counseling Services, Career Development, Disability Services, the Teaching & Learning Commons, Public Safety/Campus Police, and Falcon Recreation Center)